MiaFrey/SustainableFinanceH2/README.md

 ## Firm 3: Tubacex

-Tubacex is a company producing pipes and their market is mainly constituted by Oil & Gas, Powergen, and Petrochemical industry[@bib:tubacex].
+Tubacex is a company producing pipes and their market is mainly constituted by Oil & Gas, Powergen, and Petrochemical industry [[14]](#14).

 First of all, the results are only based on four years, which could slightly distort the average.

 Scope 3 is responsible for its high overall score.
 This is reasonable as Scope 3 takes into account all down- and upstream emissions.
 Thus, the sale of their pipes mainly for purposes related to oil and gas explains their high Scope 3 intensity.
 We observe that something happens in 2018 which greatly increases scopes 1 and 2, however,we remain unsure of the reasons that cause this phenomena.

-Their website leads us to believe that they are trying to become more sustainable, notably by \"advanced materials leading to significantly improved energy efficiency; and reduction in CO2 emissions, as a result\"[@bib:tubacex2].
+Their website leads us to believe that they are trying to become more sustainable, notably by \"advanced materials leading to significantly improved energy efficiency; and reduction in CO2 emissions, as a result\" [[15]](#15).
 We note here that by implementing these various measures, they can decrease Scope 1 and 2 but not 3 which is responsible for their high result.
 Nevertheless, this is better than nothing but it means that it would not have a significant impact on their total carbon intensity.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185917401-68cb2369-46b9-497c-b7ed-d64498044c6b.png" width="600" height="220">